American Cookery

+Historical context

 Simmons' American Cookery used terms known to Americans, and ingredients that were readily available to American cooks.

 It was the first cookbook to include New England specialties such as Indian pudding, johnnycake, and what is now called pumpkin pie.
-The cookbook was the first to suggest serving cranberry with turkey, and the first to use the Hudson River Valley Dutch word cookey.
+The cookbook was the first to suggest serving cranberry with turkey, and the first to use the Hudson River Valley Dutch word cookey (now usually spelled "cookie").

-It introduced the use of pearlash, a precursor of baking soda, as a chemical leavener, starting a revolution in the making of American cakes.
+The cookbook also introduced the use of pearlash, a precursor of baking soda, as a chemical leavener, starting a revolution in the making of American cakes.

 The book was quite popular and was printed, reprinted and pirated for 30 years after its first appearance.
 Only four copies of the first edition are known to exist.
-It is considered by the Library of Congress to be one of the “Books That Shaped America.”
+It is considered by the Library of Congress to be one of the "Books That Shaped America".

 About the author

 The only biographical information known about the author is from the cover and title pages of her cookbook that list her as "Amelia Simmons, An American Orphan"; all else is by inference.
 American Cookery is her only known published work.
 The preface reads:

 This indicates that she probably lacked formal education.
 Based on other quotes from her preface, she was most likely a domestic laborer.
-She wrote of "those females who have parents, or brothers, or riches," and how female orphans may be "reduced to the necessity of going into families in the line of domestics."
+She wrote of "those females who have parents, or brothers, or riches", and how female orphans may be "reduced to the necessity of going into families in the line of domestics".

-Culinary historian Karen Hess says that because "... the first edition is from Hartford, historians have always assumed that she was a New Englander."
+Culinary historian Karen Hess says that because: "... the first edition is from Hartford, historians have always assumed that she was a New Englander."
 This assumption is bolstered by the inclusion of southern New England specialties such as Indian pudding and johnnycakes.
-However, many of the later editions were published from a cluster around the Hudson River Valley (e.g. - Albany, Salem, Troy, Poughkeepsie, New York).
+However, many of the later editions were published from a cluster around the Hudson River Valley (e.g., Albany, Salem, Troy, Poughkeepsie, New York).
 Also, several Dutch words appeared in her work (for example, slaw and cookey), words that would have more likely come from that region, rather than New England.
 So a case can be made that Simmons more likely came from the Hudson Valley region.

 Karen Hess also referred to Miss Simmons as a "good plain cook", noting the generous use and variety of herbs and the use of wine in her recipes.
 Simmons also showed the use of English "extraordinarily fine roasting techniques" in her recipes.